One of the most common ways scammers will try and extract information from customers is through a process called phishing.

 How to protect your account from phishing:

-- We will never text you asking about your account
+- We will never ask for your account details via social media or SMS.

-- Newton Support does not currently have a phone number - if you find a phone number appearing to be from Newton, do not call it
+- Newton Support does not currently have an inbound phone number - if you find a phone number appearing to be from Newton, do not call it.

 - Make sure to only trust communications from our official social media accounts found here: How can I follow Newton on social media?